-These laws, regulations and permits could potentially require the expenditure by us of significant amounts for compliance or remediation.
+These laws, regulations and permits could potentially require the expenditure by us of significant amounts for compliance or remediation if, among other things, our operations result in contamination of the environment or breach of regulatory obligations, or expose individuals to harm.
 If the third-party manufacturers fail to comply with such laws, regulations or permits, we may be subject to fines and other civil, administrative or criminal sanctions, including the revocation of permits and licenses necessary to continue our business activities.
 In addition, we may be required to pay damages or civil judgments in respect of third-party claims, including those relating to personal injury (including exposure to hazardous substances we use, store, handle, transport, manufacture or dispose of), property damage or contribution claims.
 Some environmental, health and safety laws allow for strict, joint and several liability for remediation costs, regardless of comparative fault.
 We may be identified as a responsible party under such laws.
 Such developments could have a material adverse effect on our business, financial condition and results of operations.